Gábor P. Nagy (University of Szeged, Hungary)

 While working toward LOOPS version 2.0.0, Petr Vojtechovsky was supported by the 2006 PROF grant of the University of Denver.
 While working toward version 3.0.0, Petr Vojtechovsky was supported by Simons Foundation Collaboration Grant 210176.

-We thank the following people for sending us remarks and comments, and for suggesting new functionality of the package: Muniru Asiru, Bjoern Assmann, Andreas Distler, Ale\vs Drápal, Steve Flammia, Kenneth W. Johnson, Michael K. Kinyon, Frank Lübeck and Jonathan D.H.
+We thank the following people for sending us remarks and comments, and for suggesting new functionality of the package: Muniru Asiru, Bjoern Assmann, Andreas Distler, Ales Drapal, Steve Flammia, Kenneth W. Johnson, Michael K. Kinyon, Alexander Konovalov, Frank Lübeck and Jonathan D.H.
 Smith.

-The library of Moufang loops of order 243 was provided by Michael C. Slattery and Ashley L. Zenisek.
-The library of right conjugacy closed loops of order less than 28 was provided by Katharina Artic.
+The library of Moufang loops of order 243 was generated from data provided by Michael C. Slattery and Ashley L. Zenisek.
+The library of right conjugacy closed loops of order less than 28 was generated from data provided by Katharina Artic.